In order to achieve IFAW’s vision of animals and people thriving together, we follow key principles in our work.

 An animal kept by people in, or near, human dwellings for the purpose of companionship, status or emotional and/or physical support.

-A process through which humans change a species of animal genetically and phenotypically through selective breeding to serve a particular human purpose.
+A process through which humans change a species of an animal genetically and phenotypically through selective breeding to serve a particular human purpose.

 The ability of an ecosystem to maintain ecological processes, functions, biodiversity and productivity into the future, often measured using indicators for overall biological diversity or ‘carrying capacity’ for certain indicator species.